 Hedgehog tails are generally quite stubby and most will have some spines on them to protect the hedgehog from predators when curled up.

-You would only normally be able to see a hedgehog’s tail if you were to pick the hedgehog up or if it was lying on its back, curled up in defense.
+You would only usually be able to see a hedgehog’s tail if you were to pick the hedgehog up or if it was lying on its back, curled up in defense.

 Do hedgehogs have fur?